gustavos86/gustavos86.github.io/_posts/2023-10-22-VPC-Private-Connectivity.md

   - An IAM policy which is attached to VPC endpoint
   - Default policy allows full control to the AWS service

+### Interface Endpoints

+- Interface endpoints create local IP addresses (using ENI) in the VPC
+- You create one interface endpoint per Availability Zone for high availability
+- There is per hour cost (~$0.01/hr per AZ) and data processing cost (~$0.01 GB)
+- Uses Security Groups - inbound rules
+- For interface endpoints, AWS creates Regional and zonal DNS entries that resolves to private IP addresses of interface endpoints
+- Interface endpoints support only IPv4 traffic
+- Interface VPC endpoints support traffic only over TCP

 ## VPC PrivateLInk